 Rustem Pasha Mosque Opening Hours 2024

-Rustem Pasha Mosque opening hours are between 09:00 in the morning and 18:30 in the evening.
+Rustem Pasha Mosque opening hours are between 09:00 in the morning and 18:30 in the evening as of 2023.
 Like all mosques in Istanbul, it is closed during prayer times.
 The best time to visit the mosque is between 09:00 in the morning and 11:30 in the afternoon.

 The Mosque would be open between these hours, regardless of summer or winter.
 However, after 12:00, it is possible to come across the noon prayer in some periods of the year.
 In this case, you can wander around the neighborhood a bit and come back when the mosque reopens.